-MTV, better known for "Jersey Shore" than unearthing new artists, dropped the "music television" tagline from its logo in February, and the network's president, Van Toffler, shocked few when he said in early March that MTV had evolved away from music videos to include more "genre shows."
+MTV, now better known for the reality show "Jersey Shore" than for unearthing new artists, dropped the "music television" tagline from its logo in February.
+The network's president, Van Toffler, shocked few when he said in early March that MTV had evolved away from playing as many music videos to include more "genre shows."

 Austerlitz said Toffler didn't reveal anything new.